Azure-Samples/azure-sdk-for-go-samples/postgresql/README.md

     * CreateServer - Create a PostgreSQL.
     * UpdateServer - Updates a PostgreSQL server.
     * DeleteServer - Deletes an existing PostgreSQL server.
-    * CreateFirewallRules - Creates or updates firewall rules on the server.
+    * CreateOrUpdateFirewallRules - Creates or updates a firewall rule on the server.
     * GetConfiguration - Get the configuration value that is set on the server.